bevyengine/bevy-website/content/learn/book/migration-guides/0.6-0.7/_index.md

 <https://github.com/bevyengine/bevy/pull/3811>

-Fixes order of transformations to scale -> rotate -> translate.
+Transforms are now consistently applied in the standard scale -> rotate -> translate.
 This doesn't require any code changes, but it means SpriteBundle will behave as expected when rotating.

 ### Use marker components for cameras instead of name strings